EqCo: Equivalent Rules for Self-supervised Contrastive Learning: Limitations and Future Work

 \section{Limitations and Future Work}

-In EqCo, Proposition 1 suggests that given the \emph{equivalent condition} (Eq.~\ref{eq:eqmargin}), $\mathcal{L}_{opt}$ under various $K$s are ``equivalent'' in the sense of the same mutual information lower bound, which is also backed up with the experiments in Fig.~\ref{fig:mutual_info}.
-However, Fig.~\ref{fig:comp_eqco} (a) shows that if $K$ is smaller than a certain value (e.g. $K\le 16$), some frameworks like \emph{MoCo v2} start to degrade significantly even with EqCo; while for other frameworks like \emph{SimCLR} (Fig.~\ref{fig:comp_eqco} (b)) and \emph{SiMo} (Fig.~\ref{fig:simo_eqco}), the accuracy almost keeps steady for very small $K$s. \citet{tschannen2019mutual} also point that the principle of \emph{InfoMax} cannot explain all the phenomena in contrastive learning.
-We will investigate the problem in the future, e.g. from other viewpoints such as gradient noise brought by small $K$s (Fig.~\ref{fig:norm} may give some insights).
+Theorem 1 suggests that given the \emph{equivalent condition} (Eq.~\ref{eq:eqmargin}), InfoNCE losses under various $K$s are ``equivalent'' in the sense of the same mutual information lower bound, which is also backed up with the experiments in Fig.~\ref{fig:mutual_info}.
+However, Fig.~\ref{fig:comp_eqco} (a) shows that if $K$ is smaller than a certain value (e.g. $K\le 16$), some frameworks like \emph{MoCo v2} start to degrade significantly even with EqCo; while for other frameworks like \emph{SiMo} (Fig.~\ref{fig:simo_eqco}), the accuracy almost keeps steady for very small $K$s. \cite{tschannen2019mutual} also point that the principle of \emph{InfoMax} cannot explain all the phenomena in contrastive learning.
+We will investigate the problem in the future, e.g. from other viewpoints such as gradient noise brought by small $K$s (Fig.~\ref{fig:norm} gives some insights).

-Though the formulation of Eq.~\ref{eq:infonce} is very common in the field of supervised \emph{metric learning}, which is usually named \emph{margin softmax cross-entropy loss} \citep{arcface,cosface,circleloss}.
+Though the formulation of Eq.~\ref{eq:infonce} is very common in the field of supervised \emph{metric learning}, which is usually named \emph{margin softmax cross-entropy loss} \cite{arcface,cosface,circleloss}.
 Nevertheless, unfortunately, our equivalent rule seems invalid to be generalized to those problems (e.g. face recognition).
 The major issue lies in the approximation in Eq.~\ref{eq:lowb}, we need the negative samples $\mathbf{k}_i$ to be independent of the query $\mathbf{q}$, which is not satisfied in supervised tasks.

 According to Fig.~\ref{fig:comp_eqco} and Fig.~\ref{fig:simo_eqco}, the benefits of EqCo become significant if $K$ is sufficiently small (e.g. $K<64$).
 But in practice, for modern computing devices (e.g. GPUs) it is not that difficult to use $\sim 256$ negative pairs per query.
 Applying EqCo to ``simulate'' more negative pairs via adjusting $\alpha$ can further boost the performance, however, whose accuracy gains become relatively marginal.
 For example, in Table~\ref{tbl:simo_sota} under 200 epochs training, SiMo with $\alpha=65536$ outperforms that of $\alpha=256$ by only 0.5\%.
 It could be a fundamental limitation of InfoNCE loss.
 We will investigate the problem in the future.